Frequently Asked Questions

 All labwork is drawn in-office and sent out to Quest Diagnostics.
 Basic lab panels are required according to midwifery law and/or practice guidelines.
 All lab options are discussed with client for consent.

 Yes!
-We offer The Fresh Test as a clean, approved testing alternative!
-We will discuss any personal risk factors, the need for Gestational Diabetes testing during all pregnancies, and any alternative testing options which may be of interest to you.
+We offer The Fresh Test as a clean, validated testing alternative!
+We will discuss any personal risk factors, the need for Gestational Diabetes testing during all pregnancies, and any alternative testing options you may be eligible for.

 When you come into care, you are assigned a "Primary Midwife".
 We value continuity of care, so this is the midwife who is planning to be at your birth and who you will see for the vast majority of your prenatal visits.